 As Director for the Center for Art, Design and Visual Culture at UMBC, Symmes Gardner has overseen the organization and presentation of over seventy-five exhibitions including Annet Couwenberg: Sewing Circles, Revolution of the Eye: Modern Art and the Birth of American Television, Muntadas: Activating Artifacts: About Academia, Where Do We Migrate To?, and Fred Wilson: Objects and Installations, 1979 – 2000.
 He has supervised grants and funding support for these and other projects from the National Endowment for the Arts, The Andy Warhol Foundation for the Visual Arts, The Lannan Foundation, The Peter Norton Family Foundation, the Elizabeth Firestone Graham Foundation, and Trellis Fund.

-This event is made possible by the collaborative efforts and funding of: The Center for Innovation, Research, and Creativity in the Arts (CIRCA), the Center for Art, Design, and Visual Culture (CADVC), the Department of Visual Arts, the Maryland Center for History and Culture, and the Baltimore Museum of Art.
+This event is made possible by the collaborative efforts and funding of: The Center for Innovation, Research, and Creativity in the Arts (CIRCA), the Center for Art, Design, and Visual Culture (CADVC), the Department of Visual Arts, the Office of the Provost, the Office of the Dean of Arts, Humanities, and Social Sciences, the Maryland Center for History and Culture, and the Baltimore Museum of Art.

 CIRCA is committed to making its events accessible to everyone.
 ASL interpreters and live captioning will be provided for this event.